Composition and Division

 (iii) The fallacy of division is illustrated by the example “five is equal to three and two” (after RS, 4, 166a30, p.12):

-— Interpretation (1) divides meaning, that is, it decomposes the utterance into two coordinated propositions, which is both absurd and fallacious:
+— Interpretation (1) divides the meaning, i.e., it divides the utterance into two coordinated propositions, which is both absurd and fallacious:

 — Interpretation (2) composes the meaning, which is correct: